CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-0.md

-# Challenge 00: Introduction to GitHub Copilot
+# Challenge 00: Introduction to GitHub Copilot (Read Only)

 ### Estimated Time: 20 minutes